CreativeCircus/circus-starter/readme.md

 ## 3. Prepros
 *For devs and nerdier designers*
-This template has been set up to work with Prepros, which is a GUI App for the help developers work faster. https://prepros.io/
+This template has been set up to work with Prepros, which is a GUI App to help developers work faster. https://prepros.io/

 #### What does it do?